vatesfr/xen-orchestra/docs/backups.md

 2. Choose the backup you want to restore
 3. Select SR where you want to restore it

+> Note: You can restore your backup even on a brand new XenServer and on a brand new hardware.

 ## About backup compression

 By default, *Backup* are compressed (using GZIP, done in XenServer side).
 There is no absolute rule but in general not compressed backup are faster.